crystall1nedev/Malachite/README.md

 2. the name of my app to take control of the macro lens on iPhone
 ---
 ## What is it?
-Malachite is a **work-in-progress** app that makes using iPhone with macro lenses... great magnifiers.
+Malachite is a **work-in-progress** app that gives you more control over the macro lens of (or connected to) your iPhone.

 ## What do I need?[^1]
 You'll need one of the following configurations...